Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

 • Communication in English, Chinese, and Japanese - Our team, with extensive international experience, excels in communication in English, including facilitating English-language meetings, and has earned considerable trust from clients.
 We also have staff capable of communicating in Chinese, making us equipped to handle Chinese-language support as well.
 Naturally, as a Japan-based team, we're totally fluent in Japanese, ensuring seamless communication across these three key languages.

 • Reputable and Reliable Partner -The growing demand for our Attorney for Customs Procedures (ACP) services is testament to our quality.
-We proudly serve clients globally, registering over 50 ACP customers annually.
+We proudly serve clients globally, registering over 80 ACP customers annually.
 Our consistent track record underscores our reliability and credibility.
-For a detailed list of our clientele, please visit our "Experiences" section.
-Our unwavering commitment ensures all our clients successfully acquire Japan IOR status and import goods seamlessly into Japan.

 • Recognized ACP Service Provider on Amazon SPN (Service Provider Network) - We are a certified ACP service provider within Amazon's Service Provider Network (SPN), listed under the Trade Compliance category.
 Many international Amazon Sellers have successfully become Japan Importers of Record (IOR) through our ACP services.